fatmahgazy/MovieApp/README.md

 4. Run the app on an emulator or a physical device.

 ---
-## 📦 About
-No description, website, or topics provided.

----

 ## 🌟 Contributing
 Pull requests are welcome!
 If you find a bug or have a feature request, feel free to open an issue.